 Experiment using different types of bottles ( with wider and thinner bases ) to create the ultimate bubble machine!

-Try blowing softly and then with more force, how is the bubble snake different?
+Try blowing softly and then with more force to find out how this changes the shape of the bubble snake.

 Extension Tasks